Esteban697/PerformanceBounceBack/README.md

-# Performance Bounceback Starter Project
+# Performance Bounceback VR Project
 ### by Esteban Struve

 This project focuses on optimizing the VR application for desktop with the strategies taught in the 3rd Term of Udacity's VR developer Nanodegree.
 The gameplay consists of a room full of trampolines and balls spawned every 0.5 seconds in the player's reach.
 The player is intended to grab any of these spawned balls and through it to score 1 point each time the ball bounces from a trampoline before hitting the ground.

-The goal as developer for this project is to reach a steady 90 FPS with the proper optmization strategies.
+The goal as developer for this project is to reach a steady 90 FPS with the proper optimization strategies.
 They include:

 - The "BallSpawner" script had a defective object pooling implemented without a disabling criteria to reuse the balls.
 Instead they continue to grow the pool.
 So, I modified the script to perform a search for available resources in the pool (if not just add a need ball to the pool) and a "DestroyBall" script.